port-labs/port-docs/docs/introduction/quickstart.md

 ## What is Port

-**Port** is a Developer Platform meant to make life easier for Developers and DevOps in an organization, by creating a single Platform that acts as a Source-Of-Truth for all of the infrastructure and operations that happen in the organization's tech stack.
+**Port** is a Developer Platform meant to make life easier for Developers and DevOps in an organization, by creating a single Platform that acts as a Source-Of-Truth for all of the infrastructure assets and operations that happen in the organization's tech stack.
+Port then allows engineers to perform actions on these assets in a self-service fashion.
+From provisioning a Dev Environment, Seeing the owner of a Microservices, or any unique usecase DevOps want to self-serve and automate.

 ### Port helps you